henry2004y/vlasiator_manual/menu4.md

 };
 ```

-The base `getParameters()` function is used to set periodic BC or not.
-This may not be the ideal place to do it.
-By definition this function should only *read* parameters without doing anything further.
+!!! note
+    `Real` is a self-defined type, which can be `float` or `double` depending on the compilation flag.

+* `getParameters()`: reads from the configuration file and sets periodic BC.
+It may be better to make periodicity just one type of BCs.

-`initSysBoundaries()`: loops through the list of system boundary conditions listed as to be used in the configuration file/command line arguments.
+* `initSysBoundaries()`: loops through the list of system boundary conditions listed as to be used in the configuration file/command line arguments.
 For each of these it adds the corresponding instance and updates the member `isThisDynamic` to determine whether any `SysBoundaryCondition` is dynamic in time.
 This can be modified to remove the periodicity checking, and the boundary list initialization from `sysBoundaryCondList` is unnecessary.
 All types of boundary conditions should be prescribed in the class.

 `P::xcells_ini`: what does this effect?

-`AddSysBoundary()`

-`initSysBoundary()`

-`checkRefinement()`: for AMR usage presumably?
+* `checkRefinement()`: for AMR usage presumably?

-`belongsToLayer()`: check ghost cell layers?
+* `belongsToLayer()`: checks ghost cell layers?

-`classifyCells()`: loops through all cells and and for each assigns the correct `sysBoundaryFlag` depending on the return value of each `SysBoundaryCondition`'s `assignSysBoundary`.
+* `classifyCells()`: loops through all cells and and assigns the correct `sysBoundaryFlag` depending for each BCs.
+This is a quite long one.

-`applyInitialState()`: loops through all `SysBoundaryConditions` and calls the corresponding `applyInitialState()` function for all existing particle species.
+* `applyInitialState()`: loops through all `SysBoundaryConditions` and calls the corresponding `applyInitialState()` function for all existing particle species.

-`applySysBoundaryVlasovConditions()`: loops through all `SysBoundaryConditions` and calls the corresponding `vlasovBoundaryCondition()` function for all moments for all particle species, one at a time.
+* `applySysBoundaryVlasovConditions()`: applys the Vlasov system boundary conditions to all system boundary cells.
+It loops through all `SysBoundaryConditions` and calls the corresponding `vlasovBoundaryCondition()` function for all moments for all particle species.
+I think this is the place where the dynamic BCs should be called.

-`vlasovBoundaryCopyFromTheClosestNbr()`: the last argument, `calculate_V_moments` should be renames, as it looks too similar to a function!
+* `vlasovBoundaryCopyFromTheClosestNbr()`: the last argument, `calculate_V_moments` should be renames, as it looks too similar to a function!

+### SysBoundaryCondition

+* `addSysBoundary()`: called from `initSysBoundaries()` in the `sysBoundary` class.

+* `getSysBoundary()`: get the pointer to a specific BC.

+* `initSysBoundary()`: initialize a specific BC.

 ### SetByUser